 While open APIs are the most common form of API used in an open ecosystem, we use Cyril Vart’s categorisations of APIs to categorise APIs as open, partner or private APIs.
 All three have a role in open ecosystems.

 Open: Open APIs allow entities to publicly expose information and functionalities of one or various systems and applications to third parties that do not necessarily have a relationship with them.
 They are the core standard unit that enables value to flow within an open ecosystem.

 Partner: Partner APIs are used to facilitate communication and integration of software between an entity and its partners.
 They enable value to flow between open ecosystem stakeholders that have entered into a specific relationship to co-create, collaborate or complement each other, usually in order to compete together or as part of a paid relationship

 Private: Private APIs are used internally to facilitate the integration of different applications and systems used by a company.
-They ensure an internal API-enabled infrastructure is in place is usually a prerequisite to opening APIs to partners are more broadly.
+An internal API-enabled infrastructure is usually a prerequisite to opening APIs to partners more broadly.